codedor/filament-translatable-tabs/UPGRADING.md

 # Upgrading

-## From v2 to v3

-- Install wotz/filament-translatable-tabs instead of codedor/filament-translatable-tabs
-- Replace all occurrences of Codedor\TranslatableTabs namespace with new Wotz\TranslatableTabs namespace

 ## From v1 to v2

+- Install `wotz/filament-translatable-tabs` instead of `codedor/filament-translatable-tabs`
+- Replace all occurrences of `Codedor\TranslatableTabs` namespace with new `Wotz\TranslatableTabs` namespace

 ### TranslatableEntry

-Instead of an array, we expect a closure now.
+- Instead of an array, we expect a closure now.

 ```php
 use Codedor\TranslatableTabs\InfoLists\TranslatableEntry;